Immigration to Denmark: Prisoner population

-In 2017, 30% of the prison population were foreign nationals with the largest group being Romanian citizens, followed by Somali, Turkish and Lithuanian citizens.
-On 1 July 2017, there were 3403 inmates and 2382 of those were Danish citizens.
-In 2017, the share of immigrants, foreigners and descendants of immigrants constituted 43.5% of the prison population.
+In 2021, 31.1% of the prisoners in Denmark had foreign background and 15.5% were foreign-born.
+The total number of prisoners of foreign background was 3.239, of which 1.521 were from Asia, 710 from Africa, 685 from European countries not part of the EU, 286 from EU countries, 24 from South America and 4 from North America.
+The most common nationalities of people with foreign background were Lebanese (423), followed by Turks (356), Somalis (323), Iraqis (246) and Syrians (177).

 According to statistics collected in November 2018 non-Danish immigrants constituted 44.3% of the prison population where 13.5% were foreigners, 16.5% were immigrants and 14.2% were descendants of immigrants.
 In Copenhagen prisons the share was higher at 66.3%.

 Language

 In 1973, the first policy regarding immigrant language acquisition was enacted.
 This law required all foreign workers in Denmark to complete 40 hours of language instruction within a month of their arrival in Denmark.
 The Ministry of Social Affairs expanded this requirement in 1975 from 40 hours to 180 hours of language instruction accompanied by 40 hours of courses to introduce workers to norms of Danish society.
 Today, all applicants for permanent residency in Denmark must sign a Declaration on Integration and Active Citizenship in Danish Society which includes the following provision:

 Immigrants that have been granted residence permits based on family reunification are required to pass a Danish language test within six months of the date they registered at the National Register of Persons.
 Reunified spouses benefit from passing an optional second level of the language test, which upon passing, will reduce the amount of monetary collateral their partner has to provide as a requirement of their reunification.

 Until 2006, Danish immigrant pupils had the privilege to receive instruction of their mother tongue.
 This practice was discontinued as it was found in a study of 450 immigrant pupils that such instruction did not improve test scores in numeracy or literacy in the PISA tests.